Dashboard Member settings

 Check your employment documents

-An Opt-out agreement will only be valid if the employee freely consents to it, and any attempt to apply pressure to have it signed is unlawful.
-So it's better to have a separate opt-out agreement and not to include it in an Offer letter or Employment contract.
+An Opt-out agreement will only be valid if the employee freely consents to it.
+Any attempt to apply pressure to have it signed is unlawful.
+As a result, it’s best to have a separate opt-out agreement rather than including it in a Job offer letter or Employment contract.

-It is illegal to dismiss or disadvantage an existing employee for refusing to opt-out, so don’t pressure employees into signing.
-However, you can legally refuse to hire someone new who declines to opt-out.
+It's illegal to dismiss or disadvantage an existing employee for refusing to opt out, so don't pressure them.

 Opted-out workers are still protected by limits on daily and weekly working hours and rest breaks, so you must comply with these.